christaylor19/next-ts-template/README.md

 # NextJS Boilerplate Repository

-It's annoying to setup the configuration for TypeScript, ESLint and more for each and every project so I've created a Github template repository to use for JAMStack Applications using NextJS
+It's annoying to setup the configuration for TypeScript, ESLint and more for each and every project so I've created a Github template repository to use for applications built using NextJS

-## JAMStack

-**JAMStack** is a modern technology stack used for simple web applications standing for:

-- JavaScript
-- APIs
-- Markup

-In the words of the [JAMStack website](https://jamstack.org/), it is

-> Fast and secure sites and apps delivered by pre-rendering files and serving them directly from a CDN, removing the requirement to manage or run web servers.

-NextJS is just one of the many static site generators.
-It is more than a site generator though and is an excellent framework for React.
-It is a server-side rendered site generator in that the user writes the code using React, but it is marked up into HTML at the server side.

 ## How to use this repo?